mitosis-project/mitosis-asplos20-artifact/README.md

 Directory Structure
 -------------------

- * `/precompiled` contains the downloaded binaries
+ * `precompiled` contains the downloaded binaries
- * `/build` contains the locally compiled binaries
+ * `build` contains the locally compiled binaries
- * `/sources` contains the source code of the binaries
+ * `sources` contains the source code of the binaries
- * `/datasets` contains the datasets required for the binaries
+ * `datasets` contains the datasets required for the binaries
- * `/scripts` contains scripts to run the experiments
+ * `scripts` contains scripts to run the experiments
- * `/bin` points to the used binaries for the evaluation (you can use `toggle_build.sh` to switch between precompiled and locally compined binaries)
+ * `bin` points to the used binaries for the evaluation (you can use `scripts/toggle_build.sh` to switch between precompiled and locally compined binaries)

 Hardware Dependencies